rohit1039/rohit1039/README.md

 About Me :
 </p>

-- :telescope: With over 3 years of experience as a Java Developer, I have a passion for working with the latest technology stack that can positively impact society.
+- :telescope: With over 3 years of experience as a Java Developer, I am passionate about working with the latest technology stack that can positively impact society.

 - :seedling: Strongly hold on Java 8, Spring Boot, and Microservices.